Personalised business insurance

 |15.||Set up alerts and updates from HMRC and Google Alerts|

-Hold on to that checklist, and we’ll cover everything in more detail below!
+Hold on to that checklist, and we’ll cover everything in more detail below.
+Plus, you can also read further information in our guide to being self-employed.

 Going self-employed – is it right for me?